adwise-fiu/Homomorphic_Encryption/README.md

 * Raises (**HomomorphicException**)
     * N/A
 * Warning:
     * If you do this, you need to make sure that the plaintext divides the value encrypted in the ciphertext!
-Otherwise you will get a horribly wrong answer!
-You should use the Division Protocol if you can't make this gurantee on the Sociallist Millionaire's package!
+Otherwise, you will get a horribly wrong answer!
+You should use the Division Protocol if you can't make this guarantee on the Socialist Millionaire's package!

-# security.elgamal
+### security.elgamal
 **Generate ElGamal Keys**
 ```java
 int KEY_SIZE = 1024; //number of bits